 The last year’s events have flipped the world of business on its head, and we’ve all had to change gears to figure out the best course of action.
 However, the slowdown in activity has come to an end.
 Most businesses are preparing for the future by revising their plans and embracing new strategies for onboarding talent.
 Digitisation, automation, and new technologies are all part of the strategy for organisation in 2023.

 Unbalanced Demand for Skill Sets

 The need for specific specialised knowledge and abilities is on the rise.
-DevOps, for example, had a 319 per cent increase in demand, while Python programming saw a 137 per cent increase in demand.
-According to CIOs and IT CEOs, cloud developers, front-end developers, system administrators, and business intelligence proforderals will also be in high demand in the second half of 2021.
+For example DevOps had a 319 per cent increase in demand, while Python programming saw a 137 per cent increase in demand.
+According to CIOs and IT CEOs, cloud developers, front-end developers, system administrators, and business intelligence professionals will also be in high demand in the second half of 2021.
 As a result, the need for the product is significantly outpacing the supply.

 Opportunities Highly Qualified Professionals

 Competition for the best talent is partly fueled by specialisation and qualification.
 Max Ischenko, the creator of Ukraine\’s largest developer community.
 Only 16% of job applicants receive 80% of employment offers.
 The demand for the finest talent and the necessity for competitive remuneration are both driven by a rise in interest in the top people.